civio/medicamentalia/_articles/vaccines/prices.en.md

 Proof of this are the **large differences between countries in the same income level purchasing**, for example, the [tuberculosis vaccine](http://apps.who.int/immunization/vaccineprice/en/Navigation/Load?menu=1096) sold by the Statens Serum Institute.
 The V3P data for seven high income countries shows prices going from as little as $0.33 to up to $13.95.
 How does this help a buyer demand a fair price when negotiating with pharmaceutical companies?

 Alongside these seven countries, V3P data shows an anonymous country which, although poorer -it's classified as upper middle income,- pays more per vaccine dose than one of the high income ones.
 Even if we're still in the dark, and can't know which countries the data refers to, this difference shows, once again, that **not always the poorest buyers pay less**.

+*Javier de Vega, Miguel Ángel Gavilanes and David Cabo collaborated in the data mining and review of this investigation.
+The data visualizations are by Raúl Díaz Poblete.
+More information, [here](/vaccines/team/).*

   </div>
 </div>